 Here are some of the strategies and tools they use.

-Strategies and tools for collaborating across time zones
+Strategies for collaborating across time zones

-1. Communicating about work schedules and time zone boundaries
+1. Share schedules and set boundaries

 Working odd hours can lead to burnout, so it’s important that leaders and managers model communicating about their work schedules and setting boundaries.
 This helps promote work-life balance for the entire team.